Questar Corporation (gas company): History

 Questar Corporation was organized in Utah in 1984 as the holding company for Mountain Fuel Supply Company.

 In 1922, the Ohio Oil Company discovered natural gas near Rock Springs, Wyoming.
-Ohio Oil merged with two other companies to form the Western Public Service Corporation in October 1928.
+Ohio Oil joined with Prairie Oil & Gas Co. and the Crawford interest of Pittsburgh to form the Western Public Service Corporation (incorporated October 6, 1928).
 Mountain Fuel Supply Company became the company's hydrocarbon exploration and production affiliate.
+Pipeline construction was begun on March 3, 1929 and was completed by October.
+See map here.
+The 380 mile pipeline of the Uintah Pipe Line Co. subsidiary cost $24 million to build and could deliver 60mmcfd.
+Distribution was through subsidiaries Ogden Gas Co., Utah Gas & Coke Co.
+(Salt Lake City), both acquired from the American Public Utilities Co.
+(Insull interests), and Wasatch Gas Co. organized in 1929 (serving the remainder of the territory, including those town lying between Salt Lake City and Ogden). in 1931 the Utah Valley Gas & Coke of Provo was acquired, but due to a stable supply of surplus coal gas was not supplied with natural gas until 1948.

 During the Great Depression, its stock price fell from $46/share in September 1929 to $3/share in 1932 as most families could not afford natural gas.

 In 1935, the shareholders voted to reorganize the company, merging it with its subsidiaries and moving its headquarters from Pittsburgh to Salt Lake City.
 Mountain Fuel Supply Company became the name of the reorganized consolidated company.

 In the mid-1930s, the company discovered natural gas in the Clay Basin region northeast of Utah.

 During World War II, the company was required by the War Production Board to halt new natural gas utility signups so that resources can be conserved for the war effort.

 In 1946, the company discovered the Church Buttes field in southwestern Wyoming.

 In 1971, the company acquired Interstate Brick, the largest brick-making facility in the Western United States.
 It was sold in 1990.

 In 1972, the company discovered the Brady field, about 30 miles southeast of Wyoming.
 In 1976, certain shareholders attempted to replace management.
 At issue was whether management would "acknowledge or act upon the fact that the company was more of an oil company than a natural gas utility".